frederik-hoeft/rimworld-more-injuries/README.md

 **Treatment**: Hypovolemic shock is *primarily treated* by treating the underlying cause of the blood loss (e.g., stopping the bleeding) and restoring blood volume to compensate for the loss of blood.
 Depending on the severity of the condition, preventing further blood loss may be sufficient to allow the body to recover on its own.
 In more severe cases, when the progression of hypovolemic shock has reached above 60% severity, blood volume must be restored through transfusion using [blood bags](#blood-bag), [hemogen packs](https://rimworldwiki.com/wiki/Hemogen_pack), or other means (i.e., any other mod that reduces blood loss severity).
 Once the blood loss is no longer `severe`, the severity of hypovolemic shock will start to decrease over time, allowing the patient to recover.
 Note that this recovery period may take several hours as the blood volume is restored by the IV fluids or blood transfusion.
 During this recovery period, the patient must be kept under close observation, especially when past 60% severity, and secondary effects, like [organ hypoxia](#organ-hypoxia) or [cardiac arrest](#cardiac-arrest), must be treated as they might still occur until the patient has been fully stabilized (blood loss severity at `moderate` or lower and hypovolemic shock severity below 60%).
 During the initial emergency treatment of hypovolemic shock, its progression can be slowed by administering [epinephrine](#adrenaline-rush) to increase heart rate and blood pressure, which will help to increase the blood flow to the organs and reduce the risk of organ hypoxia and multiple organ failure.
 Additionally, hypovolemic shock itself may be treated using conventional medicine to decrease progression further for a short period of time until the patient can be fully stabilized using blood transfusion.
 Note, however, that **the only way to fully stabilize and save the patient's life is to restore blood volume.**

+> [!TIP]
-> :bulb: **Tip**: As time is of the essence when treating hypovolemic shock, it is recommended to have a stockpile of [blood bags](#blood-bag) or other blood transfusion items ready in your hospital to quickly treat patients with severe blood loss.
+> As time is of the essence when treating hypovolemic shock, it is recommended to have a stockpile of [blood bags](#blood-bag) or other blood transfusion items ready in your hospital to quickly treat patients with severe blood loss.
 You may even want to assign some medically skilled pawns to be dedicated combat medics who keep a few blood bags in their inventory at all times to immediately stabilize and treat injured pawns on the battlefield.
 This can be achieved by telling the medic to "pick up" a number of blood bags (or including blood bags in [Combat Extended](https://github.com/CombatExtended-Continued/CombatExtended) loadouts) and then telling the drafted medic to `transfuse blood (from inventory, stabilize)` to the injured pawn.

+> [!NOTE]
-> :information_source: **Biotech DLC**: Deathresting sanguaphages will automatically recover from hypovolemic shock over time, as they can regenerate blood on their own.
+> **Biotech DLC**: Deathresting sanguaphages will automatically recover from hypovolemic shock over time, as they can regenerate blood on their own.

 ### Inhalation Injury